About TaringaInsights

 We make inner-ear and hearing research understandable, trustworthy, and transparent by sharing clear explainers, curating evidence-based insights from across the field, and contributing practical expertise that supports learning and capability in Aotearoa New Zealand.

-• Inner-ear fundamentals (how hearing works; key structures and processes)
+Inner-ear fundamentals — how hearing works, key structures and processes, explained in plain English.

-• Outreach/news that prioritises accuracy, clarity, and evidence over hype
+Outreach and news that prioritises accuracy, clarity, and evidence over hype.

 TaringaInsights provides general educational information grounded in research.
 It does not provide clinical advice, diagnosis, or individual treatment recommendations.
 If you have concerns about your hearing or balance, please seek advice from a qualified health professional (e.g., GP, audiologist, ENT specialist).
 In urgent situations, contact local emergency services.